paulrouget/servo-embedding-api/README.md

 talk to Cbrewster about:

+- cost of interupting navigation (will-nagigate)
+- how to pintabs
 - any issue with selecting a pipeline instead of using joint_session_past/future?
 - would a gundo structure instead of a vec would work?